Unit 1: General Claim Submission Guidelines

 Claim inquiry can also be done using the 276/277 Health Care Claim Status Request and Response electronic transactions.
 Information about the 276/277 transactions can be found on the Electronic Data Interchange (EDI) website.

-To access the EDI Services website from the Provider Resource Center, select Claims, Payment & Reimbursement, and then Electronic Data Interchange (EDI) Services; or click on the applicable link below to access the applicable site directly:
+To access the EDI Services website from the Provider Resource Center, select Claims & Authorization then Reimbursement Resources.
+Links to Electronic Data Interchange (EDI) Services are on that landing page; or you can click on the applicable link below to access the applicable site directly:

 6.1 Highmark's Internal Billing Dispute Process